|1. Description - |

 - Guest lectures by visiting artists as appropriate.

-- Field sessions to commercial/industrial sites as appropriate.
+- Field trips to appropriate documentary sites

 - Practical use of equipment or technique demonstrated

 - Risks associated with technique or equipment demonstrated.

 - Ethics of photographing persons in disadvantaged situations

 |6.
 Methods of Evaluation - |